mrgrotts/portal/README.md

 I wanted to personally take a moment to appreciate all of the great instructors at [Udemy](http://www.udemy.com/) and [Udacity](http://www.udacity.com/) for providing outstanding educational content.
 I would recommend them both to anyone.

-Special Thanks to Ricky and [Rozalado](https://rozaladocleaning.com/) for believing in Portal and our work.
+Shout out to Ricky and [Rozalado](https://rozaladocleaning.com/) for believing in Portal and our work.
 You guys are amazing.